microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/gcpauthorizationsystem-list-actions.md

 ---
-title: "List actions in a GCP authorization system"
+title: "List actions (in a GCP authorization system)"
 description: "List the gcpAuthorizationSystemTypeAction objects and their properties."
 author: "mrudulahg01"
 ms.localizationpriority: medium